 - Wipe out the skillet from Step 1 and place it over medium-high heat.
 Add the oil, broccoli, onion, and garlic.
 Cook for 4-5 minutes or until the onions are translucent and tender.

-- Sprinkle the flour over top of the vegetable and stir to evenly coat the vegetables with the flour.
+- Sprinkle the flour over top of the vegetables and stir to evenly coat the veggies with the flour.

 - Reduce heat to medium-low and slowly add the milk, one cup at a time, whisking constantly after each addition.
-Once all milk has been added and mixture has thickened, about 8 minutes, add the half-and-half, tomato paste, mustard, shredded cheese, Italian seasoning, paprika, salt, and pepper.
+Once all the milk has been added and the mixture has thickened (about 8 minutes), add the half-and-half, tomato paste, mustard, shredded cheese, Italian seasoning, paprika, salt, and pepper.
 Stir together until mixed.
 Remove from heat.

 - Store leftovers in the fridge for up to 3 days.